seanox/aspect-js/manual/introduction.md

 [Learn more](markup.md#release)

 ## DataSource
-DataSource is a Immutable NoSQL approach to data storage based on XML data in combination with multilingual data separation, optional aggregation and transformation.
-A combination of the approaches of a read only database and a CMS.
+DataSource is an immutable XML-based data repository for static application data.
+It combines structured XML storage with multilingual data separation, optional aggregation, and transformation using XPath and XSLT.

-DataSource is based on static data.
-Therefore, the implementation uses a cache to minimize network access.

-The data is queried via XPath.
-The result can be concatenated and aggregated and the result can be transformed with XSLT.
+The concept combines characteristics of a read-only database and a content management system.
+DataSource is designed for data that is provided with the application and accessed primarily through queries and transformations.

 [Learn more](datasource.md#datasource)